samuel-craig/ABC_cakile/Laboratory_log.md

   -g, --groups arg        Groups of models
       --help              Print help
 ```

----

-#### Naus: Effective population of the comtemporary Australian *C. edentula* populationn
-###### FILE: []
-###### RF ANALYSIS SETTINGS:
-- `abcranger-linux-v1.16.44 -t 1000 -j 30 --parameter Naus --chosenscen 1 --noob 10000 --plsmaxvar 0.95`
-###### RESULTS:
-- Parameter estimation (point estimates)

-`Expectation        Median Quantile_0.05 Quantile_0.95      Variance`

-`7139.59          7356          3362          9848   4.20737e+06`

 Excerpt of output:
 - Confidence interval measures
 - 90% coverage : 0.9169 				# It indicates that 90% of the model's predictions fall within the calculated confidence intervals.
 - Mean 90% CI : 8165.480984890733 			# This means that the model's mean point estimate is likely to be within this interval with 90% confidence.
 - Mean relative 90% CI : 9.112022271783205 		# It is approximately 9.11.
 This represents the relative size of the mean confidence interval compared to the mean point estimate.
 - Median 90% CI : 8305.5 				# It is approximately 8305.5.
 This means that the model's median point estimate is likely to be within this interval with 90% confidence.
-- Median relative 90% CI : 1.6284894206245 #It is approximately 1.63.
+- Median relative 90% CI : 1.6284894206245 		# It is approximately 1.63.
 This represents the relative size of the median confidence interval compared to the median point estimate.

 - Local (posterior) errors
 - Computed from the mean taken as point estimate